 croscarmellose sodium, and

-glycol; potassium hydroxide and iron oxide black CI77499.
+of shellac, propylene glycol, potassium hydroxide, and iron oxide black (CI77499).

 Revlimid is supplied in Australia by:

 Level 7, 607 St Kilda Road,